Research Workshops

 In addition to the for-credit Advanced Legal Research courses, each semester the Library also offers a number of Research Workshops.
 Although many of these are taught on the behalf of the Legal Practice Program, all are open to any member of the NYLS community who whiches to attend.

-You have found the perfect case – how do you know it is still good law?
+You have found the perfect case, statute or regulation – how do you know it is still good law?
 What else can a citator do for you?
 Come to this class and find out.
-(30 minutes)

 Learn about the basics of New York City municipal law.
 (30 minutes)

 Not all research is undertaken for a specific project.
-As a practicing attorney you are going to need to stay up to date with what is going on in your practice areas.
+As an attorney, you will need to stay up to date on what is going on in your area(s) of practice.
 Learn about the sources which will allow you to do this.
 (30 minutes)